stnolting/riscv-debug-dtm/README.md

 This project implements a JTAG-base *debug transport module* (DTM) for the RISC-V on-chip debugger that can connect to a *RISC-V debug module* (DM) via the *debug module interface* (DMI).
-The DTM is compatible to the official [RISC-V debug specification](https://github.com/riscv/riscv-debug-spec) and can be used with the [RISC-V port of OpenOCD](https://github.com/riscv/riscv-openocd).
+The DTM is compatible to the official [RISC-V debug specification](https://github.com/riscv/riscv-debug-spec) (version 0.13) and can be used with the [RISC-V port of OpenOCD](https://github.com/riscv/riscv-openocd).
 Prebuilt binaries of the OpenOCD port can be obtained from [SiFive](https://www.sifive.com/software).
 The DTM is written in plain VHDL and does not require any further modules or special libraries.
 The DTM is not limited to the RISC-V debug specification.
 You can also use it as general purpose *JTAG-to-register-interface* interface